Meranoplus/used-car-selling-price-model/README.md

 - A formal significance check (e.g. bootstrap CI) on the CatBoost-vs-LightGBM comparison, similar to the LR-vs-RF check in the heart disease project — currently the winner is decided by CV mean alone (with std reported alongside it, but no formal test)
 - Wrap preprocessing + model into a single `ColumnTransformer`/`Pipeline` object, so encoding logic can't drift out of sync between training and serving
 - Address the mileage unit-conflation issue described above
-- A saved test suite (`test_main.py`) mirroring the heart disease project's coverage: known input → stable prediction, out-of-bounds rejected, missing optional field imputed correctly, auth checks
+- A saved test suite (`test_main.py`) mirroring the heart disease project's coverage: known input → stable prediction, out-of-bounds rejected, missing optional field imputed correctly, one-hot consistency rejected, auth checks

 ## Files

 - `car_price_pipeline.py` — full training pipeline: data cleaning, imputation, outlier removal, encoding, model comparison, tuning, evaluation, model saving
 - `main.py` — FastAPI serving layer
 - `Car details v3.csv` — input data, not included in repo.
 Download from the Kaggle link above and place it in this folder before running `car_price_pipeline.py`
-- `car_price_catboost_model.pkl` — saved model bundle, not included in repo (generated by running `car_price_pipeline.py`)
+- `car_price_{winner}_model.pkl` — saved model bundle, not included in repo (generated by running `car_price_pipeline.py`; filename depends on which model won that training run)